Mushtaha7/Movies_Recommendation_System/README.md

 Core Features:

-Data Preprocessing: Mapping of user and item IDs to indices in order to get a tractable, sparse matrix representation.
+- Data Preprocessing: Mapping of user and item IDs to indices in order to get a tractable, sparse matrix representation.
-Collaborative Filtering with ALS: Standalone ALS implementation with configs bias-only model
+- Collaborative Filtering with ALS
+- Bias-only model
-Combined biases and latent factors model
+- Combined biases and latent factors model
-Model Evaluation: Performance evaluation through RMSE (Root Mean Squared Error) metrics, r ecorded over multiple iterations for training and testing.
+- Model Evaluation: Performance evaluation through RMSE (Root Mean Squared Error) and loss metrics, recorded over multiple iterations for training and testing.

 dataset: